 If you want to enable call reporting, which will create a conversion in your account for each phone call made, click “On” for “Call Reporting” and select “Count calls as phone call conversions.”
 You’ll also have to create a conversion action to associate with these calls.

 You have the option to schedule the times when your call extensions show.
 If you’re only manning the phones at your business during certain hours, scheduling here is an easy way to make sure your number is only listed while you’re able to take calls.

 Once you’re finished here you’ll click save and you’re done!

-Call extensions and call reporting are an important part of generating results via AdWords as well as reporting on those results to clients.
-When you’re running call extensions in AdWords there is some insight you can get from these calls in the “Dimensions” tab, but to really delve into these calls and gain actionable insights, it’s helpful to work with a call tracking vendor so you can generate multiple numbers, listen to call recordings and evaluate the quality of calls as leads.
+Call extensions and call reporting are an important part of generating results via Google Ads as well as reporting on those results to clients.
+When you’re running call extensions in Ads there is some insight you can get from these calls in the “Dimensions” tab, but to really delve into these calls and gain actionable insights, it’s helpful to work with a call tracking vendor so you can generate multiple numbers, listen to call recordings and evaluate the quality of calls as leads.